entrypoint-lv/DataTableQueryBuilder/README.md

 # Configuring

-The front-end datatable knows nothing about the data source, it only knows the list of its fields (columns).
+The front-end datatable knows nothing about the data source, it only knows the list of its fields (columns), represented by ``UserDataTableFields`` model.

 When user filters on some column, the datatable sends a request to the server that includes a filtering clause, for example, ``FullName`` = 'some value'.